failmap/failmap/docs/source/topics/running_a_remote_worker.md

 curl -s https://gitlab.com/failmap/failmap/raw/master/tools/faalwerker.sh | /bin/bash
 ```

 This starts a worker in the background.
-It will give a lot of output.
+It will generate a lot of output.

 Do note that you're piping to bash whatever we send you.
 So better check the code first, which can change any moment.
-Here is exactly where the trust thing starts :)

 ## How to verify your worker is running
-Two ways:
+You'll probably see a lot of output: the container starting, celery running, the task being performed and such.

+If you want to see that failmap is processing the result, there are two ways:
 1: You can see your computer name pop up in the workers on https://admin.faalkaart.nl/admin/
 2: You can see the amount of tasks processed increase on https://grafana.faalkaart.nl

 ## How to stop the worker
 Run this command: